saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/high-availability.md

 #### Launching Tunnel Pools**
 When using Sauce Connect Proxy (either a single tunnel or High Availability pool) to test your app, you'll need to provide the identifier of the Sauce Connect Proxy tunnel by using the desired capability 'tunnelIdentifier' in your test configuration (e.g. '"tunnelIdentifier": "tunnel_name_here"').
 Tunnel identifiers distinguish which tunnel or High Availability tunnel pool will be used to connect to your site under test.

-All tunnels in the individual pools need to be started with both the  '--tunnel-identifier <tunnel_name_here>' and '--no-remove-colliding-tunnels' command line options.
+All tunnels in the individual pools need to be started with both the  `--tunnel-identifier <tunnel_name_here>` and `--no-remove-colliding-tunnels` command line options.

 #### What are Colliding Tunnels?
 Normally, if you attempt to start multiple tunnels with the same tunnel identifier, only the latest instance of the tunnel with that identifier will stay running.
 All tunnels with the same identifier started prior to the start of the latest instance will be considered colliding tunnels (tunnels with colliding identifiers) and will shut down.

-When creating a tunnel pool, you need to prevent tunnel identifier collision by using Sauce Connect Proxy client command line option '--no-remove-colliding-tunnels' when starting the tunnels for your tunnel pool.
+When creating a tunnel pool, you need to prevent tunnel identifier collision by using Sauce Connect Proxy client command line option `--no-remove-colliding-tunnels` when starting the tunnels for your tunnel pool.
 Tunnels will then remain active and tests will be distributed among them.

 #### Monitoring Tunnel Pools
 When running a tunnel pool, we recommend monitoring your activity in Sauce Labs to ensure your tunnel configuration stability and overall testing efficiency.
 Here, you can gain insight into all individual tunnels and tunnel pools.
 You can also check the health of an individual tunnel by running a test on it.